Skip to main content Skip to footer site map

 • 6 min.
 Read

-• Last Updated: 10/13/2022
+• Last Updated: 12/14/2023

 Table of Contents

 "As an HR consultant, I usually work on employee classification with new clients.
 The reason is actually very simple.
-The biggest misconception many employers have regarding exempt vs. non-exempt is that the method of compensation alone determines this classification," says Robert Sanders, Paychex client HR business partner.
+The biggest misconception many employers have regarding exempt vs. nonexempt is that the method of compensation alone determines this classification," says Robert Sanders, Paychex client HR business partner.

 • Electricians, carpenters, and construction or maintenance workers in non-management positions

-• Sales employees in a retail environment
+• Cashier employees in a retail environment

 • Clerical or secretarial employees with little autonomous decision-making, such as receptionists, accounting clerks, bookkeepers, and personnel clerks